Pachora

-Pachora is a town and a municipal council in Jalgaon district in the Indian state of Maharashtra.
+Pachora is a town and a municipal council in the Jalgaon district in the Indian state of Maharashtra.
 It sits on the banks of the Hivra River.
 It includes 25 wards with 25 members of Nagarpalika.
-Pachora has a large rural infrastructure with 95 gram panchayats which is the largest in any other tehsil place in Maharashtra.
+Pachora has a large rural infrastructure with 95 gram panchayats, which is the largest in any other tehsil place in Maharashtra.
 The Central Pachora is under Jalgaon Lok sabha Constituency.

 Demographics

-According to the 2011 census, population of Pachora was 59,609.
+According to the 2011 census, the population of Pachora was 59,609.
 Pachora Census Town hosts over 32787 houses.

 The population of children aged 0-6 is 40, which is 18.96% of the total.
 The female sex ratio is .758 against a state average of .929.
 The Child Sex Ratio is around .739 compared to the Maharashtra state average of .894.
 The literacy rate is 84.67%.
-The male literacy is around 83.9% while female literacy rate is 81.65%.
+The male literacy is around 83.9% while the female literacy rate is 81.65%.